ryan-roemer/loose-bits/about.md

 <img class="about" src="{{ site.baseurl }}media/img/portrait/forest.jpg" />

 I am a software engineer interested in big data, cloud computing, and the collision of law and technology.
+I am presently the Director of Engineering at [SpanishDict](http://spanishdict.com), the world's largest Spanish learning website, where I manage the software development and systems architecture, as well as all of our technical operations.

-Recounting things roughly in chronological order, I was a programmer at a small San Diego startup during the dot-com boom and meltdown.
+Recounting things roughly in chronological order, I was a programmer at a small San Diego startup during the late 1990's dot-com boom and meltdown.
 The bust sent me off to law school, after which I became a patent attorney with a large international law firm, splitting my time between patent prosecution and litigation.
 I eventually realized that my software clients were having more fun creating new systems and products than I was writing about their work, so I decided to go back to graduate school in Computer Science.

 After receiving my masters at [UCSD](http://cse.ucsd.edu), I joined the [Windows Azure](http://www.microsoft.com/windowsazure/) team at Microsoft as a